DrKRR/Smart-home-device-control-using-Alexa-App/README.md

 ###### Creating Rooms and  Devices in Sinric Pro ######
 Create room in Sinric Pro by selecting *Rooms* in the left side menu.
 Click on *Add Room* button.
 Enter the Room Name and its description.
 Click on *Save* button.
-In this way you can create number of rooms like: Living Room, Bath Room, Kitchen etc. Sinric Pro gives an oppurtunity to add three devices free of cost.
+In this way you can create number of rooms like: Living Room, Bath Room, Kitchen etc. Sinric Pro gives an opportunity to add three devices free of cost.
 Select *Devices* from the left side menu.
 Click on *Add Device* button.
 Enter the *Device Name* and its *Description*.
 Select the *Device Type*.
 Also, select the *Room* for the device and click *Next*.
 I stopped selection of parameters at this point.
 Also, there are optional parameters like: *Timer*, *Energy usage* etc. Snapshots of monitor corresponding to display of the Keys, Rooms, Devices are shown in the following figures.</br>
 <p float="middle">
 <img src="https://user-images.githubusercontent.com/93868543/148372019-dd6e4705-7e20-4d90-a3dc-46ec5d908877.png" width="300" height="400"/>